How to Grow Melons in Your Home Garden This Summer

 What You’ll Need to be Able to Grow Your Own Melons

 Before you start dreaming of fruit salad and watermelon slices all summer, let’s make sure they’re a good fit for your garden.
 Melons can be a bit high-maintenance, but if you’ve got the right conditions, they’re totally worth it.
+But if you don’t have a large, sunny garden space, they simply won’t work.

 A large garden plot filled with sprawling melon vines, showing healthy green leaves and several hidden melons among the plants.

 Melons crave sun and heat.
 Melons are sun-worshippers.
 They need at least 6-8 hours of direct sunlight every day to thrive.
+Minimum.
 They also love heat, so if you live in a cooler climate, you might need to give them some extra TLC.
 Some people use black plastic to warm up their soil.

 My Favorite Melon Varieties in Zone 7 Garden

-Now that you know what melons need to thrive, let’s discuss some of my favorite varieties.
 I live in Zone 7, which means I have a relatively long growing season and plenty of heat to work with.
 Here are a few melons that always make me smile:

 Close-up of three cantaloupes on the vine, their textured rinds visible, surrounded by green leaves in the garden.